roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-04 ****** byLifeisgood21© The remainder of our weekend after Jenny left was relaxing.
+The remainder of our weekend after Jenny left was relaxing.
 Vic and I spent the rest of the day lounging by the pool, tanning and fucking.
 We had a bottle of wine with dinner and adjourned to the hot tub for a while before finishing up with a relaxing screw in bed.

  Monday morning I was up early and out of the house just as Vic was getting up.
 She gave me a kiss at the front door, naked, before heading back upstairs to get ready for her own day.
 The day was hectic at the office, as most Mondays are, while we catch up with the business world following the weekend.
 I had planned on getting out of the office for lunch, but even that didn't work out.
 Eventually I was the last one in the office so I decided to head home around seven.